 - DO NOT use the lift system to raise a vehicle by the frame or structural member.
-Lift vehicles with the lift system only by the vehicle's wheels (except when using manufacturer supplied special-purpose adapters for their intended application). - The lift system is to be used only in sets of 2 or 4 lift units -NEVER as a single lift unit.
+Lift vehicles with the lift system only by the vehicle's wheels (except when using manufacturer supplied special-purpose adapters for their intended application). - The lift system is to be used only in sets of 2, 4, 6, or 8 lift units -NEVER as a single lift unit.
+The only exception to this requirement is when using a single unit in Tire Mode as described in Section 2.14.
 Lift only on the same axle.

-- DO NOT raise or lower one side of a vehicle.
+- DO NOT raise or lower one side of a vehicle (except when using Tire Mode).
 Lift units should ALWAYS be used in pairs to lift wheels on opposite ends of the same axle. - DO NOT raise one end of a vehicle if the opposite end is supported by stands or another lifting device.
-When using two lift units to raise one end of a vehicle, the opposite end of the vehicle must be in contact with the ground, transmission in neutral and parking brake released. - DO NOT use the lift system in conjunction with any other equipment used to raise a vehicle (e.g., any other jacks or lifts that are not part of the lift system). - DO NOT use blocks, non-factory supplied adapters or cribbing devices with the lift system. - No alterations shall be made to this product except those explicitly discussed in this manual (e.g., use of optional adapters). - DO NOT place hands, feet, other body parts, or clothing between the lift carriage and the column.
-There are potential pinch points that can injure hands and fingers or possibly grab clothing and pull body parts into pinch points. - NEVER stand under the load or vehicle when it is being raised or lowered. - To reduce the risk of fire, do not operate equipment in the vicinity of open containers of flammable liquids (gasoline). - ✤ To reduce the risk of electric shock, do not use on wet surfaces or expose to rain. - Lock each swivel caster brake once the lift(s) has been positioned and the lift forks are cradling the tire.
+When using two lift units to raise one end of a vehicle, the opposite end of the vehicle must be in contact with the ground, transmission in neutral and parking brake released.
+The only exception to this requirement is when using the lift system in single or paired mode as described in Section 2.11 of this manual. - DO NOT use the lift system in conjunction with any other equipment used to raise a vehicle (e.g., any other jacks or lifts that are not part of the lift system). - DO NOT use blocks, non-factory supplied adapters or cribbing devices with the lift system. - No alterations shall be made to this product except those explicitly discussed in this manual (e.g., use of optional adapters). - DO NOT place hands, feet, other body parts, or clothing between the lift carriage and the column.
+There are potential pinch points that can injure hands and fingers or possibly grab clothing and pull body parts into pinch points. - NEVER stand under the load or vehicle when it is being raised or lowered. - To reduce the risk of fire, do not operate equipment in the vicinity of open containers of flammable liquids (gasoline). - ✤ To reduce the risk of electric shock, do not use on wet surfaces or expose to rain. - Do NOT remove the lifting forks for use on any different model of lift.
+Doing so could result in instability of the lift where the forks are installed. - Do NOT remove base extensions from the lift.
+Both base extensions must remain in place at all times.
+Removal of base extensions could result in instability of the lift.